Bespoke Expeditions

 Private, founder-led expeditions in Brazil’s Serra do Espinhaço

-Most groups come to us after discovering the range through our Expeditions.
-Elisa and I draw from the same original routes and circuits as those crossings, then tune the route, crews, and pacing to your group, your dates, and how you want to move through the range.
+Elisa and I draw from the same original circuits as our Expeditions, then adapt the route, crew, and pacing to your dates and the way you want to move through the range.

-Some travelers prefer the structure of an Expedition.
-Others want the same landscapes and crews, but the freedom to shape the days around their own group.
+Some travelers prefer the structure of our scheduled Expeditions.
+Others want the same landscapes and story, but the freedom to shape the days around their own group.

-If that sounds like your kind of trip, we’re happy to talk it through.
+If this sounds like your kind of trip, we’re happy to talk it through.

 Talk with Eddie →